The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: Introduction

-Different packages have been implemented in \proglang{R} \citep{rmanual} that analyze compositional data using beta regression and Dirichlet regression, both under the frequentist \citep{cribari2010,maier2014} and the Bayesian paradigm.
+Different packages have been implemented in \proglang{R} \citep{rmanual} that analyze compositional data using Beta regression and Dirichlet regression, both under the frequentist \citep{cribari2010,maier2014} and the Bayesian paradigm.
 In the case of the latter, the largest challenge is implementing the posterior approximation.
 In particular, it has been implemented in \pkg{BayesX} \citep{klein2015}, \pkg{Stan} \citep{sennhenn2018}, \pkg{BUGS} \citep{VanderMerwe2018} and \pkg{R-JAGS} \citep{plummer2016}.
-These packages are mainly based on Markov chain Monte Carlo (MCMC) methods, which construct a Markov chain whose stationary distribution converges to the posterior distribution.
-However, the computational cost of MCMC can be high and the Markov chains often mix poorly leading to large dependence between samples.
+These packages are mainly based on Markov chain Monte Carlo (MCMC) methods, which construct a Markov chain whose stationary distribution converges to the posterior distribution. {\azul However, the computational cost of MCMC can be high}.
 On the other hand, the integrated nested Laplace approximation (INLA) methodology \citep{rue2009inla}, whose main idea is to approximate the posterior distribution using the Laplace integration method, has become an alternative to MCMC, guaranteeing a higher computational speed for Latent Gaussian models (LGMs).

-The INLA methodology is now a well-established tool for Bayesian inference in several research fields, including ecology, epidemiology, econometrics and environmental science \citep{rue2017bayesian}.
-It can be used through R with the \inla{} package.
+The INLA methodology is now a well-established tool for Bayesian inference in several research fields, including ecology, epidemiology, econometrics and environmental science, {\azul and is implemented in the \inla{} package \citep{rue2017bayesian}}.
 Nevertheless, and spite of its availability for a large number of models, \inla{} does not allow to deal with compositional data when the number of categories is bigger than 2, the reason being that it is constructed for models with univariate responses.